tavikukko/Chrome-SP-Editor/README.md

 ### Webhooks
 * Select list where the webhook subscription will be added
 * Give the full path to the endpoint (endpoint must handle POST request and return provided validationstring)

+### PnP JS Console
+* Write TypeScript using PnP-JS-Core definitions and execute on current context
+* ctrl + d to execute

 ### Chrome Workspaces
 * SP Editor works also when using Chrome workspaces, it saves the file to the disk and also the SharePoint.